 10. RETAINING YOUR INFORMATION

 We retain physical files and information for seven years.
-In order to not hold you’re your information for longer than is strictly necessary we will not hold any of your physical personal data for more than seven years after the termination of our business relationship.
+In order to not hold your information for longer than is strictly necessary we will not hold any of your physical personal data for more than seven years after the termination of our business relationship.
 We continue to hold data on computer systems for the purpose of client continuity (our client relationships tend to be long term) or for internal training and research purposes.

 11. YOUR LEGAL RIGHTS